 We also offer a number of workshops throughout the semester.
-These cover the process of submitting grants at UT Austin, sponsor-specific application requirements (i.e., the National Science Foundation), and preparing grants budgets.
-For more information, please visit the calendar (http://www.utexas.edu/cola/research/events/upcoming.php) section of our website.
+These cover the process of submitting grants at UT Austin, sponsor-specific application requirements (e.g., the National Science Foundation or the National Endowment for the Humanities), and preparing grant budgets.
+For more information, please visit the calendar (http://www.utexas.edu/cola/research/events/) section of our website.

-Please note, we require a minimum of three weeks’ advance notice for grant submissions.
-Consult our grant submission timeline (http://www.utexas.edu/cola/research/_files/pdf/grants-contracts/COLAGrantTimeline.pdf) for details.
+Please note, we require a minimum of three-weeks advance notice for grant submissions.
+Consult our grant submission timeline for details (http://www.utexas.edu/cola/research/grants-contracts/grants-timeline.php).

-For more information on Grants Services, please visit our website, or contact one of our Grants and Contracts Specialists:
+For more information about Grants Services, please visit our website, or contact one of our Grants and Contracts Specialists:

 Humanities Research Awards

 Humanities Research Awards are College of Liberal Arts-sponsored grants that provide funding for tenured and tenure-track faculty whose work falls within the disciplines of the humanities.
 The awards support faculty in their efforts to bring to completion a research project already in progress, and the expectation is that the recipient will produce one or more publications and make his or her work known to the academic community through conferences and other venues.
 The award is $5,000 for three consecutive years, for a total of $15,000.
-Ten awards will be granted in January 2014.
+Up to ten awards will be granted in Summer 2015.

-Our office takes a special interest in the success of graduate students in the College of Liberal Arts, during the period of enrollment and upon graduation.
-We collaborate with the Dean of the Graduate School and with the Graduate Student Assembly to stay on top of campus-wide activities that support the graduate student population.
-We also convene the Liberal Arts Graduate Council to connect directly with our students.
+Our office takes a special interest in the success of graduate students in the College of Liberal Arts, both during the period of enrollment and upon graduation.
+We collaborate with the Dean of the Graduate School and with the Graduate Student Assembly to stay on top of campus-wide efforts that support the graduate student population.
+Within the college, we work closely with academic programs and graduate coordinators.